psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 ![](/unit-1/lesson-2/land-page-ftp.png)

-When you're finished, use Filezilla to upload the files to the "www" section of your remote directory.
+When you're finished, use Filezilla to upload the files to the "www" section of your remote PSU directory.
 You'll replace the existing index.html file with the one you just created; make sure to upload the CSS folder and it's contents to the same place.

 \[INSERT SUBMISSION LINK\]